hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/09-how-faridun-bound-zahhak.md

 His feet no sooner rested on the ground

-Than Faridun rushed on him like the wind
+Then Faridun rushed on him like the wind

 And beat his helm in with the ox-head mace.